Edith Yorke

 Edith Yorke (born Edith Murgatroyd; 23 December 1867 – 28 July 1934) was an English actress.
-She appeared in more than 60 films between 1919 and 1933.
+She appeared in more than 60 films from 1919 to 1933.

 Biography

-Yorke was born in Derby; her family later moved to Croydon, Surrey.
+Yorke was born in Derby; her family later moved to Croydon.
 Edith returned to Derby, where she taught destitute children in a local workhouse.
 She married Robert Byard and emigrated with him and their children to the United States in 1902, becoming a film actress in her 50s, mainly in supporting roles.
 Her daughter was a film actress also, and her son became a violinist with a symphony orchestra.
 Yorke died in Southgate, California, aged 66.